vitalie/dotvim/bundle/vim-go/.github/ISSUE_TEMPLATE.md

+### Actual behavior

+Write here what's happening ...

-### Behavior
+### Expected behavior

-Write here what's happening and what you're expecting instead of...
+Write here what you're expecting ...

 ### Steps to reproduce:

 Please create a reproducible case of your problem.
-If this step is not provided, the issue will be **closed**

-Re produce it with a minimal `vimrc` with all plugins disabled and only `vim-go` enabled:
+Re produce it with a minimal `vimrc` with all plugins disabled and only `vim-go`
+enabled:

 1.
 2.